Diesen Artikel auf deutsch lesen.

 Cross platform cooperation: Barriers instead of bridges

 At a time, I evangelised heavily for Keynote in my company.
-I argued against all the misconcepions and reservations my co-workers had.
+I argued against all the misconceptions and reservations my co-workers had.
 What about a team working on the same document on different platforms?
 Well, I could always open their .ppt and .pptx and even export it and it would not break worse than an original PowerPoint file sent from a PC to Mac.
 I built parts of presentations in Keynote and copied them to PowerPoint slides after exporting them and that was still faster (and better looking) than if I had done that in PowerPoint alone.

 Keynote remained an island, but it was a pleasant one, and to cooperate with Microsoft mainland, there were at least ferries you could use, and PowerPoint files had to travel by ferry as every other file had to.